CloudDefenseAI/cdefense-charts/charts/clouddefense/README.md

-# CloudDefense
+# CloudDefenseAI

-[CloudDefense](https://clouddefense.org) is a *Cloud Native Runtime Security* tool designed to detect anomalous activity in your applications.
+[CloudDefenseAI](https://clouddefense.ai) is a *Cloud Native Runtime Security* tool designed to detect anomalous activity in your applications.
 You can use CloudDefense to monitor runtime security of your Kubernetes applications and internal components.

 ## Introduction

-The deployment of CloudDefense in a Kubernetes cluster is managed through a **Helm chart**.
-This chart manages the lifecycle of CloudDefense in a cluster by handling all the k8s objects needed by CloudDefense to be seamlessly integrated in your environment.
+The deployment of CloudDefenseAI in a Kubernetes cluster is managed through a **Helm chart**.
+This chart manages the lifecycle of CloudDefenseAI in a cluster by handling all the k8s objects needed by CloudDefenseAI to be seamlessly integrated in your environment.
 Based on the configuration in `values.yaml` file, the chart will render and install the required k8s objects.
-Keep in mind that CloudDefense could be deployed in your cluster using a `daemonset` or a `deployment`.
+Keep in mind that CloudDefenseAI could be deployed in your cluster using a `daemonset` or a `deployment`.
 See next sections for more info.

 ## Attention

-Before installing CloudDefense in a Kubernetes cluster, a user should check that the kernel version used in the nodes is supported by the community.
-Also, before reporting any issue with CloudDefense (missing kernel image, CrashLoopBackOff and similar), make sure to read [about the driver](#about-the-driver) section and adjust your setup as required.
+Before installing CloudDefenseAI in a Kubernetes cluster, a user should check that the kernel version used in the nodes is supported by the community.
+Also, before reporting any issue with CloudDefenseAI (missing kernel image, CrashLoopBackOff and similar), make sure to read [about the driver](#about-the-driver) section and adjust your setup as required.

 ## Adding `clouddefensesecurity` repository